boldandbrad/dotfiles/.github/README.md

 - ⚙️ Apply user system settings
 - 🌱 Clone user github repos

-Continue reading for details on what to expect.
+Continue reading for more details on what to expect.

 ## 🛠️ Maintain <a id="maintain"></a>